saylesss88/nix-blog/content/blog/simple_service.md

 date = 2025-05-09
 +++

-## Building a Custom NixOS Service with Flakes and Overlays
+# Building a Custom NixOS Service with Flakes and Overlays

 TL;DR NixOS's declarative configuration and flakes make it easy to create custom services.
-This post shows how to build a minimal service using flakes and overlays for a fun "meow" command
+This post shows how to build a minimal service using flakes and overlays for a "meow" command

 - This will be a complete minimal configuration for testing purposes.

-Start by creating a directory to hold your project, I called mine `meow` lol:
+Start by creating a directory to hold your project, I called mine `meow`:

 ```bash
 mkdir meow && cd meow